 Hi, I’m Peter Nichol, Data Science CIO.

 How do you start your week?
-What method or approach do you take to ensure you meet your daily, weekly, or monthly objectives.
+What method or approach do you take to ensure you meet your daily, weekly, or monthly objectives?
 Many of us sit down and try to articulate what activities we have to focus on or complete for the week, and that’s pretty normal.
-The challenge is that we get a false sense of productivity.
-For example, if we have fifteen different tasks and complete ten, we think, Wow, we’re two-thirds the way through or sixty-six percent completed with those initiatives.
-But the reality is that we didn’t weigh those to-do list tasks based on either priority or the time it takes to achieve them.
-As a result, while ten of fifteen activities may be completed, 70% of the time required to complete all tasks is placed within the remaining five uncompleted tasks.
-This gives us a false sense of productivity.
+The challenge is that this gives us a false sense of productivity.
+For example, if we have 15 tasks and complete 10, we think, “Wow, I’m two-thirds of the way through, or 66 percent complete, with those initiatives.”
+But the reality is, we didn’t weigh those to-do list tasks based on either priority or the time it takes to achieve them.
+As a result, while 10 of 15 activities may be completed, 70% of the time required to complete all the tasks falls on the remaining five uncompleted tasks.
+This is why we feel a false sense of productivity.

 There’s a new approach I’d like to present.
 This idea begins with a premise built around procrastination.
 When we think of procrastination, a lot of images fill our minds.
 We think of somebody lounging on a couch and eating a bag of chips or vegging out watching Netflix.
 The individual could even actively walk around the house while snacking but not accomplishing their target goals.
 These are common images that come to mind when thinking about the concept of procrastination.